 The CP2 689cc parallel twin is the heart of the bike and the single best thing about it.
 It’s the same fundamentally tough 689cc engine Yamaha shares with the MT-07 (around 72 hp and 68 Nm), and it has the reliability reputation to match.

 What you feel is torque low down, a flat usable spread through the middle, and just enough character at the top to keep it fun.
 On a loaded bike that low-end pull is everything — climbing a gravel switchback two-up-equivalent (rider plus full camp), you want the engine to lug without complaint, and this one does.
-Over 12,000 km it has not put a foot wrong mechanically.
-No drama, no warning lights, no oil consumption I could measure.
+Past 12,000 km it’s widely reported to put no foot wrong mechanically: no drama, no warning lights, no measurable oil consumption.

 This is the engine that makes the T7 a sensible bike to take somewhere remote: simple, proven, and easy to live with.